ehowey/gatsby-theme-catalyst/README.md

 ```
 [Read the Gatsby Quick Start Guide](https://www.gatsbyjs.org/docs/quick-start)

-**Overview**
+## Overview

 The Catalyst series of themes and starters for [GatsbyJS](https://www.gatsbyjs.org/) were designed to provide an opinoinated set of progressive themes and starters that can be used to accelerate web development.
 The vision is for one "core" theme in which most dependencies and components are contained followed by progressively more styled and refined child themes and starters.

-These themes rely heavily on [theme-ui](https://theme-ui.com/) and [MDX](https://mdxjs.com/getting-started/gatsby/).
-I started this project to make freelancing easier for myself and assume others might benefit too.
-This project is early in its development life cycle and follows semantic versioning, breaking changes will result in version bump, e.g. `v0.1.x -> v0.2.0`, non-breaking changes will be minor versions, e.g. `v0.1.11 -> v.0.1.12`.
+These themes rely heavily on [Theme-UI](https://theme-ui.com/) and [MDX](https://mdxjs.com/getting-started/gatsby/).

 ## Catalyst Themes and Starters